Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Linden Perry – Having undergone multiple sports concussions, 15-year-old Linden turned to Aviv to regain her health and performance.
 Find out how her customized treatment plan gave her more confidence to thrive academically and athletically again.

 Each year, over 795,000 people in the U.S. have a stroke.
-And up to 50% of stroke survivors suffer motor dysfunction or brain impairment, which may include memory loss and challenges in focusing and processing information.
+And up to 60% of stroke survivors suffer motor dysfunction or brain impairment, which may include memory loss and challenges in focusing and processing information.
+While recovery is possible, many traditional therapies often plateau after six months.
+At Aviv Clinics, we specialize in helping survivors achieve meaningful improvements in cognitive function, mobility, and overall quality of life, even after traditional therapies have stopped.

 Below you’ll find information on the impact a stroke has on your body and the five stages of stroke recovery.
-The intention?
-Ensuring you find a customized medical program to help you get back to optimal health.
+Knowing the stages of recovery and the options available can provide renewed hope and direction for continued progress.

 What Happens to the Brain During a Stroke?

-When a stroke occurs, blood cannot get to parts of the brain, meaning oxygen and nutrients cannot adequately nourish brain cells.
+When a stroke occurs, blood flow is disrupted in parts of the brain, meaning oxygen and nutrients cannot adequately nourish brain cells.
+This can happen in two ways:

 In either case, a stroke damages areas of the brain.
 These impacts can manifest in cognitive, physical, and even emotional symptoms.

-The reality is each person carries unique symptoms and medical histories.
+The reality is that each stroke survivor carries unique symptoms and medical histories.
+The timeline for stroke recovery is inherently diverse.
 So finding a clinic that can offer a customized post-stroke recovery plan is key.
-The right treatment plan will include one or a combination of these post-stroke rehab therapies.
+The right treatment plan will likely include a combination of these post-stroke rehab therapies.

-The good news: The Aviv Medical Program provides a post-stroke recovery treatment program that can combine cognitive, physical training, dietary coaching, and Hyperbaric Oxygen Therapy sessions, even years after the incident.
+The good news: The Aviv Medical Program provides a post-stroke recovery treatment program that is personalized to each patient.
+A treatment plan can combine cognitive exercises, physical training, dietary coaching, and sessions of hyperbaric oxygen therapy to produce improvements even years after a stroke.
 It is never too late to enhance your recovery.

 Thinking, memory, and perception are vital in day-to-day communication and activities.
-Not to mention, they are what makes each of us creative and unique.
-So when up to half of stroke survivors experience cognitive impairments, addressing them is critical.
+These qualities make each of us creative and unique.
+So when half of stroke survivors experience cognitive impairments, addressing them is critical.

 This is where a neuropsychologist can step in.
 Neuropsychologists assess the connection between someone’s brain and their potential to participate in daily activities.